mattingram/weatherSensor/README.md

 # WeatherSensor

-## BME280 weather sensor hooked up to an ESP8266 (AdaFruit Feather HUZZAH) with wifi running NodeMCU/Lua that sends JSON weather data with current time to a web service
+## BME280 weather sensor hooked up to an ESP8266 (AdaFruit Feather HUZZAH) with wifi running NodeMCU/Lua that sends JSON weather data with current time to a web service and writes data to a local file.

 > Note: GPIO pins and LEDs are mapped from PCB/Arduino to NodeMCU/Lua